meditationstuff/protocol_1/index.md

 * nothing really can do, except be moved by """""""reallity"""""""" and that's already happening
 * no behind me until I turn
 * don't be afraid of old states and old practices cf. redo-to-undo; if "old practices" "come up" let them
-* <span id="miscpith1"></span>uncoupling preference from control, cf. "superstitious meditation" / inappropriate use of meditation [see <a href="#typology-of-pain-and-suffering-in-terms-of-when-to-try-meditation">typology of pain and suffering in terms of when to try meditation (experimental)</a>
+* <span id="miscpith1"></span>uncoupling preference from control, cf. "superstitious meditation" / inappropriate use of meditation [see <a href="#typology-of-pain-and-suffering-in-terms-of-when-to-try-meditation">typology of pain and suffering in terms of when to try meditation (experimental)</a> Also see: <a href="#superstitious-meditation-muscle-tension-and-will">superstitious meditation, muscle tension, and will</a>
 * the whole world is within you; the feel of the whole world is within you
 * everything interfaces somehow with here and now
 * X won't fall apart or even be set back if you put it down completely for a few days or even a few weeks